mpckkk/Python/nvida-research/README.md

 ## NVIDIA Research

 Here's some ongoing research projects in nvida.
-You can find the original repo from [here](https://github.com/NVlabs).
+You can find all the original repo from [here](https://github.com/NVlabs).

 **Note: This list will keep updating.**
 ##